 Credit: Travel to Tohoku

-Date: To be announced (1st August – 7th August, 2022)
+Date: To be announced (1st August – 7th August, 2024)

-Aomori Nebuta Festival is one of the representative summer festivals in Tohoku, a region in Northern Japan.
+The Aomori Nebuta Festival is one of the representative summer festivals in Tohoku, a region in Northern Japan.
 The origin of “Nebuta” is said to have derived from the Tanabata lanterns.
 The doll lanterns, which are created based on different mythologies, are about 5 metres high and 9 metres wide.

 In the middle of the Edo period, people started to dance with lanterns and floats.
 In the late Edo period, lantern floats that we see nowadays started to appear in the festival.

-Aomori Nebuta Festival is held for six days.
+The Aomori Nebuta Festival is held for six days.
 No float is displayed on the eve of the festival.
 On the following day, a total of 30 nebutas are displayed.
 Then, locals carry these floats in a parade and they are displayed for viewing in the evening.

 You will get the opportunity to see floats in the daytime on the last day of the festival.
-Once the festival is over, most floats will be dissembled while some will be displayed in the Nebuta Museum.
+Once the festival is over, most floats will be disassembled while some will be displayed in the Nebuta Museum.

-13. Mid August: 五山送り火 Kyoto Gozan no Okuribi [Kyoto]
+13. Mid-August: Kyoto Gozan no Okuribi (Kyoto)

 Top 20 Japanese Festivals not to miss out on in Japan in 2022 Kyoto Gozan no Okuribi

-Date: To be announced (16th Aug, 2022)
+Date: To be announced (16th August, 2024)

 Every year on the night of August 16th, the magnificent flame letters emerge one after another in the mountains of Kyoto.